GlacierMIP/GlacierMIP3/GlacierMIP3_protocol.md

 ## 3. Standardization of experiments

 - **Glacier inventory data** from RGI6.0
 - **Ice thickness** : we suggest using the consensus estimate from [Farinotti et al., 2019 (Nature Geoscience)](https://doi.org/10.1038/s41561-019-0300-3), if possible (not possible for some models that evolve the volumes).
+You can find a list of the consensus ice volume estimates for all RGI glaciers in [this csv-file](https://cluster.klima.uni-bremen.de/~oggm/g2ti/rgi60_itmix_df.csv).
 Participants can also choose to use their (previously) calibrated models and do not need to update their initial ice thicknesses to the consensus estimate.
 - **Greenland periphery** : all glaciers with connectivity level 0 and 1 should be included, level 2 glaciers should be excluded (as was the case for [GlacierMIP2](https://doi.org/10.1029/2019EF001470))
 - Ideally, participants cover all **RGI regions** ; however, the minimum requirement for participation is the computation of at least one complete RGI region.